calebwatt15/bright/README.md

 Recommendations:

-1. Place this file in /usr/local/bin (for addition to path, and allow all users to easily acccess it.)
+1. Place `bright` file in /usr/local/bin (for addition to path, and allow all users to easily acccess it.)

 2. Add the following to your /etc/sudoers:
 `<username> ALL=NOPASSWD: /usr/local/bin/bright`